jacob-ebey/vite-import-env/README.md

 A Vite plugin that enables cross-environment imports using import attributes syntax.
 This plugin allows you to import modules from different Vite environments (client, server, worker, etc.) within the same codebase using the `with { env: "..." }` syntax.

-An updated version of https://github.com/alex8088/electron-vite/blob/master/src/plugins/worker.ts with support for `dev`, not just `build`.

 ## Installation

 ```bash